Understanding Australia’s new anti-encryption laws

 The bill will force technology companies to assist Australian security agencies in their efforts in tackling organised crime and preventing terrorism.
 There has been much community and industry backlash against the bill, with many arguing its design is flawed, debate was rushed, and that weakening encryption, weakens the security of all Australians.

-First a warrant first needs to be signed by a judge before an investigation can be initiated.
-Then companies may receive a technical assistance request (TAR), technical assistance notice (TAN), or technical capability notice (TCN) from police or security agency.
+There must first be a warrant issued as per the Telecommunications Act, to access any communications.
+Companies may then receive a technical assistance request (TAR), technical assistance notice (TAN), or technical capability notice (TCN) from police or security agency.
+Agencies include ASIO, ASD and the AFP.
+Different notes pertain to different agencies.
 Non-compliance with these notices can attract penalties.

 Assistance may range from providing technical details about how a service works, through to modifying source code on phones or in applications.
 This means companies can be forced to build software to expose contents of a message before is it is encrypted, eg through the installation of targeted malware on a device.